thriveweb/great-start-elc/content/defaultPages/learning-educational-programs-curriculum.md

       provides information about your child learning and development to give them the head start for their primary schooling.
     title: Kindergarten Education and Care
+infoSection:
+  description: These are just some of the educational programs included in our curriculum.
+  infoListing:
+    - content: >-
+        Our School Readiness Program commences when your child enrols, regardless of their age, and represents a systematic and continuous approach to preparing each child for primary school.

+        Teachers and Educators have developed an extensive school readiness program that ensures that the transition to your child’s school of choice will be a smooth and happy one.
+Our curriculum encourages independent learning - we provide experiences and activities that are driven by the interests of the children, focusing on their skills and development and assisting them to achieve realistic goals.

+        We believe that children should be transitioned into school settings by giving them the opportunity to experience a school atmosphere prior to attending a school setting.
+The specific school-related goals and objectives our program consists of:

+        Can recognise own name in written format

+        Can write own name

+        Begins to recognise sounds of the alphabet

+        Begins to print a few letters from the alphabet

+        Begins to recognise and print a few numbers

+        Draws pictures with detail

+        Sorts objects according to category

+        Demonstrates the concept of opposites

+        Hold writing implements using correct grip

+        Uses scissors with safety and control

+        Recognises shapes and colours

+        Can finish a task and tidy up afterwards

+        Participates in imaginative play

+        Understands sequence of events

+        An awareness of road safety and stranger danger.

+        Packing their own bag

+        Following through on instructions without constant supervision

+        Eating out of a lunch box (unwrapping food, eating whole pieces of fruit etc)

+        Forming letters on a line going from left to right

+        Putting shoes and socks on without help

+        Health, hygiene and safety, including road safety, car safety, stranger danger, sun-protective behaviours, dental and oral hygiene, etc

+        Interacting positively and politely with adults

+        Working in small and large group situations

+        Note, the above are not essential criteria in determining if a child is ready for school, as every child is different.
+      title: School Readiness Program
+  title: Our Curriculum Inclusions
 ---
 ### We understand the importance of education and believe that childhood is a unique time of life which should be valued and enjoyed.